JuliaPhylo/PhyloNetworks.jl/docs/src/man/fitDiscrete.md

 It will calculate the maximum likelihood score of one or more discrete trait characters at the tips on a fixed network.

-Along each edge, evolutionary changes are modeled with a continous time Markov model, with parameters estimated by maximizing the likelihood.
+- Along each edge, evolutionary changes are modeled with a continous time Markov model.
-At a hybrid node, the trait is assumed to be inherited from one or the other of its parents (immediately before the reticulation event), with probabilities equal to the inheritance γ of each parent edge, which is given by the network.
+- At a hybrid node, the trait is assumed to be inherited from one or the other of its parents (immediately before the reticulation event), with probabilities equal to the inheritance γ of each parent edge, which is given by the network.
+- At the root of the network, a uniform distribution among the possible states is assumed a priori.
-The model ignores incomplete lineage sorting (e.g. hemiplasy).
+- The model ignores incomplete lineage sorting (e.g. hemiplasy).

 ### parameter estimation & model fit